 Zenith 32NDIX Restoration

 The fully restored Zenith 32NDIX pair below is a date matched PO3L/R set.
 This early pair is labeled PALLAS, the manufacturer until 1958 when replaced by the DVG marking (Deutsche Vergaser-Gesellschaft).
 These carburetors have gone through the full rebuild and restoration process.

 Solex 40 PII-4 Restoration

-The fully restored Solex 40 PII pair shown below are solid shaft type carburetors that have gone through a complete rebuild and restoration process.
+The fully restored Solex 40 PII pair below are solid shaft type carburetors that have gone through a complete rebuild and restoration process.
 All carburetors are tested for leaks, float level, accelerator pump volume, and throttle plate matching.

 Surface machining of carburetor bases ensure flat mating surfaces.
 Throats have been re-bored to 41mm and new throttle plates fitted.
 The base has also been re-bushed for new throttle shafts.

 Accelerator pump hardware is replaced with all new parts.
 Zinc alloy bodies are cleaned and other hardware is repaired and re-plated.

 The Zenith 32NDIX carburetor below has been fully cleaned and rebuilt to function at factory specifications.
 The zinc-alloy top and bottom have been cleaned inside and out.
 New rebuild parts have been installed and the carburetor has been tested and calibrated.
 All hardware and the throttle base have been surface cleaned of corrosion but are not replated or refinished.